piotrszymaniec/Looty-ref/Redesign.md

  - [ ] make that league buttons remeber state - you see what league you are in
  - [ ] Solve "problem" with column selection, other words big soup of mods you can have as columns
  - [x] Alerter Warning for user that looty has no creditentials - poe site with loged wasnt visited.
 Explain why
+ - [ ] When making new "Select Column *save*"  its not obvious that you have to click name entered.
+Sadly when you click somewhere else, thinking "its written so i can click save and vuala" - nope you have to click on its name which is selected in blue, and then as it will appear in input box it stays there so you can click save...
+Maybe tooltip, or/and just explain in tutorial
+ - [ ] experiment with icons for every row/ or for row with Jewels
+ - [ ] I have discovered [Semantic UI](https://github.com/Semantic-Org/Semantic-UI) and its counterpart in React - I'm in Love <3 (was thinking, how the heck will I style this redesign thing ...) ... hmm is it worth using in here

  #### User selecting mods/affixes for columns